json-schema-form-element/jsfe/README.md

 But I will do my best to provide all the hooks you need, thanks to an _agnostic_ and _type-safe_ API, smoothening some peculiarities.

-Also, expect varying support for CSS implementations as for now, in 2023, it's just a bit too wild too keep up.
+Also, expect varying support for CSS implementations as for now, in 2023, it's just a bit too wild to keep up.

 Non-exhaustive notes about what you might deal with WC components libraries' CSS: